haskell-cryptography/governance/GOVERNANCE.md

 3. Core Team members may be required to do work when needed, especially in the case of security issues, compiler upgrades, etc.
 4. The Core Team has no fixed number of seats, the number varies according to the needs of the Organisation.

-The non-Core Team contributors are not bound to these bylaws.
+The non-Core Team contributors are not bound by these bylaws.
 Non-Core Team contributors can make infrequent contributions, not maintain extended presence and are not subject to working on-demand.

 ### Selection process

-To be a part of the Core Team, the candidate needs to have a history of contributing to the projects hosted by the Organisation
+To be a part of the Core Team, the candidate needs to have a history of contributing to the projects hosted by the Organisation.
 An Interim Core Team will be formed from an initial pool of volunteers.

 ### Substitutions and Replacements

-Substitutions: Stepping-up for a fixed period of time when a Core Team member cannot fulfill their role;

-Replacement: Being a permanent replacement for a Core Team member;
+Should a Core Team member be unable to fulfill their role, the Core Team has the ability to have someone else step-up for a fixed period of time ("substitution"), or bring a more permanent member to the team as one member leaves ("replacement").

 ## Operational aspect

-As an Organisation, `haskell-cryptography` concerns itself with two things:
+As an organisation, `haskell-cryptography` concerns itself with two things:

 1. Code production and maintenance
 2. Services related to the code and users